Acts 3

 You might be thinking that this means we CAN tell who has the most impressive faith.
 They will have more impressive fruit, right?
 (And usually by that we mean an outward sign or wonder like Peter and John did).

-And since God “assigns the measure of faith”, we must remember that the fruit from that cooperation will look different.
+Since God “assigns the measure of faith”, we must remember that the result of our cooperation will look different.
 Don’t forget what we just read:

 “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has measured out to each of you.”
 (Romans 12:3)